Fiddle leaf fig care with tips on using the right soil, watering your plant and propagation.

 Some people have success with propagating a fiddle leaf fig in water, but it can be a bit tricky.

 You have to change the water every other day to get the plant enough oxygen, which even then might not be enough.
 Most people stick to propagating a stem cutting in soil for the best results.

 I haven't tried my hand at propagating my FLF but I'd like to give it a try.
 I'd love to have a baby Leo.

 The fiddle leaf fig makes a lovely addition to any home!
 Its giant, glossy leaves are stunning, though they do require a bit of upkeep.

 The maintenance is worth it, though.
 As long as you find a nice, sunny spot in your home for this fast-growing, tropical plant, it will grow beautifully!

-Have you ever tried to grow a fiddle leaf fig?
+Have you ever tried to grow a ficus?